 Gatehouse Chambers is “an amazing chambers with gifted barristers” (Legal 500).
-Its construction team recently celebrated the silk appointments of David Pliener KC and Catherine Piercy KC in March 2023.
+Its construction team recently celebrated three silk appointments; Michael Wheater KC in 2024, and David Pliener KC and Catherine Piercy KC in 2023.
 The team has also previously won Construction & Energy Set of the Year at the Legal 500 Awards.

 Recommended as a leading construction chambers by both Chambers UK and Legal 500, Gatehouse Chambers has built a reputation as “a very commercial and forward-thinking” (Legal 500) set whose Construction Team “understands modern commercial realities and treat solicitors like valued clients” (Legal 500).
 The Construction Team has specialist Construction, Energy and Engineering barristers with a domestic and international practice that sees them advising on complex engineering and infrastructure disputes around the world.
 Specialist legal expertise and over 40 years of experience mean that practitioners are ideally placed to identify and address legal issues as well as avoid, manage, and resolve disputes.